OpenZeppelin/nile/README.md

 ## Hacking on Nile

 Nile uses tox to manage development tasks.
-Some hints to play with the source code:
+Here are some hints to play with the source code:

 - Install a development version of the package with `python -m pip install .`
 - Install tox for development tasks with `python -m pip install tox`